jeonghanlee/scripts/README.md

 * `pdfextract.bash`

-This script will be used for splitting a single scan pdf to multiple pdf files with a hard-code prefix name
+This script will be used for splitting a single scan pdf to multiple pdf files with a hard-code prefix name.
+One must edit the snlist for the prefix range as well.

 ```
 bash pdfextract.bash DOC083023.pdf AL-1635-7629-TIP